iSaluki/phhs6/content/sixth/CompSci/Theory/BinaryLogic/BooleanLogic.md

 ### DeMorgan's First Law

 ![[sixth/CompSci/Theory/img/Pasted image 20230210123806.png]]
+*Law 1 and Law 2 in a Venn diagram*
 ![[sixth/CompSci/Theory/img/Pasted image 20230210123833.png]]

 Therefore, N
 T A OR B is the same as NOT A AND NOT B

+### De Morgan's Second Law

+Essentially the inverse of the first law.

+Therefore, NOT A AND B is the same as NOT A OR NOT B

 [Computer Science](/ComputerScience)